George Bizos: Other activities

 In the 1970s Bizos helped start a Greek school, called SAHETI.
 It embraced Hellenism, yet was non-exclusionist, even during the heart of apartheid.
 It was here that people like Chris Hani's children were educated.
 Bizos became the role model for Angelique Rockas leading up to her founding of the Internationalist Theatre.

 Two of Mandela's daughters brought court action in 2013 to oust Bizos, ex-Housing Minister Tokyo Sexwale and lawyer Bally Chuene as directors of two of Mandela's firms.
 Bizos said that the daughters were trying to "get their hands on things that should not be sold".
 The case was delayed after the daughters' lawyer Ismail Ayob withdrew from the case.

 Personal life and death

-Bizos was married to Arethe Daflos, known as "Rita", who he met in 1948 when she was an art student.
+Bizos was married to Arethe Daflos, known as "Rita", whom he met in 1948 when she was an art student.
 The couple had three sons.
 Rita died in 2017, shortly before her husband's 90th birthday.

 Bizos died of natural causes at home on 9 September 2020 at the age of 92.

 He was given a special state funeral on 17 September and was buried at Westpark Cemetery next to his wife Rita.